kyma-project/btp-manager/docs/operations.md

 ![Updating diagram](./assets/updating.svg)

-Updating logic is based on chart files placed in "ChartPath"
+The updating logic is based on the chart files placed in the ChartPath.

 Config Map (btp-manager-config-map)

-Application will create config map (if not exists) and then use it for storing data, including:
+The application creates a ConfigMap, `btp-manager-versions`, if one does not exist,  and then uses it for storing the following data:
-- current version within current installed gvks
+- the current version within currently installed gvks
-- old version within old version kinds.
+- the old version within old gvks

-All resources will be labeled with label 'app.kubernetes.io/chart-version'.
+The label `app.kubernetes.io/chart-version` is assigned to all resources.

 Application after restart, during 1st reconcile loop iteration, inspects Chart.yaml file from which extracts new version of chart.
-If version has changed then it updates config map and shifts value, so it move current values to old values, and new values moves to current values.
+If the version has changed, the application updates the `btp-manager-versions` and shifts values; that is, it moves current values to old values, and new values to current values.
-Next step is run to ConsistencyCheck which will handle updated - if there is new resources in charts, it will be applied to cluster, and if something is changed, the resources on cluster will be updated.
+In the next step, call the ConsistencyCheck which handles the update.
+If there are new resources in the charts, it is applied to the cluster.
+If some of the chart resources are changed, the resources on the cluster are updated.
 The ConsistencyCheck also apply label with current version to all matching resources.
-If some resources during check are on cluster and in the same time they are not is not in chart resources, it mean they will stay with old version label.
+If some resources during the check are on the cluster and at the same time they are not in the chart resources, they stay with the old version label.
-Resources which are labeled with old version will be deleted by operator.
+The resources labeled with the old version are deleted by the application.